JocelynVelarde/KiaVision/README.md

 ## Features

-- Easily type or speak in natural language your desired route
-- Translation from speech to text
+- Uses a trained LLM to solve specific issues regarding a model car type
-- Implements LLMs to filter requests and provide route data
+- Implements vision models to interpret images
-- Uses Dijkstra's algorithm for optimal pathfinding
-- Takes into consideration criminal activity near each zone to provide a safe route
+- Uses TruLens to receive model feedback
 - Light and Dark mode enabled
 - Available in all devices